Hallatscheklab/StatPhys/intro.md

 Important Notes:
 - Undergraduate level thermodynamics, a prerequisite for this course, will not be covered.
 Students are encouraged to review this material independently if needed.
 - A brief overview of probabilistic reasoning will be provided (in class and discussions); however, extensive time cannot be dedicated to this.
 Students are advised to actively revise these concepts on their own.
+(Kardar 2!!)
-- The syllabus is subject to modifications, aiming to incorporate advanced topics relevant to current research in active matter, (quantum) information theory, and machine learning.
-As this is my first time teaching this course, the extent of these topics' inclusion is yet to be determined.
+- The syllabus is subject to modifications, aiming to incorporate modern topics relevant to current research in active matter, (quantum) information theory, and machine learning.

 Syllabus Updates:
 The syllabus will be updated throughout the course.